austinrutta/account_us/doc/index.rst

 - To satisfy income tax reporting needs, use a higher granularity of financial accounts than is required for financial accounting to differentiate types of expenditures.

+- Tax files are separated by legal jurisdiction.
+For example, in the US the laws governing sales and use tax are handled at the state level, so each state has its own file of taxes and tax codes.
+This is a more iterative and flexible approach for small and medium business to take and doesn't necessitate integration with a 3rd-party like TaxJar or AvaTax.